MAFS ring to be auctioned off for child in need

 ''He was trying to find the perfect charity to give to and for him to pick Harry is pretty cool.''

-Mr McClelland was enjoying life after the show, which had ''opened the doors'' to other ventures.
+McClelland was enjoying life after the show, which had ''opened the doors'' to other ventures.

 He made ''great friends'' on the show, with whom he still keeps in touch. ''It's funny because the only person I don't talk to is my wife,'' he joked. ''Ex-wife.''